keybase/client/go/doc/troubleshooting.md

 This is a list of problems that people run into frequently.

-## `getpin` doesn't work.
+## `pinentry` doesn't work.

-We use `getpin` in situations where we need a password, but there are many exciting ways for it to break.
+We use `pinentry` in situations where we need a password, but there are many exciting ways for it to break.
 Here are a couple examples of what that looks
 like: